-Most Library materials circulate for three weeks except:
+Most Library materials circulate for 21 days except:

 by another patron cannot be renewed.
 Exceptions to the above are clearly marked on the item.
 If you have a question

 about how long something may be loaned, please ask us.

 Please have your card number and password available when requesting renewals.
 Items overdue

 at the time of renewal will accrue fines.

 Regular cardholders may have 100 total items checked out on their account at any given time.
 However,

 certain types of materials have special limits.*